Tensions rising between Turkey, Netherlands before Dutch elections

 - Protests followed Dutch blocking Turkish diplomat from entering country

-(CNN)Turkish President Recep Tayyip Erdogan accused the Netherlands of sacrificing Turkish-Dutch relations and warned, "You will pay the price."
+(CNN)Turkish President Recep Tayyip Erdogan on Sunday accused the Netherlands of "sacrificing Turkish-Dutch relations" and warned, "you will pay the price."

 It was the latest in the ongoing escalation of tension between the two countries leading up to Dutch elections Wednesday.
 Erdogan was also critical of Germany last week, making accusations about Nazism in Germany as well as in the Netherlands.